RaresBratean/GetCPUTEMP_APP_WIN/README.md

 ## Usage

 To use the application you need to run it as administrator.
+Copy all the present files in the same folder to successfully tun the executable.

 ## Sources